 - 【Adjustable Thickness】: This manual bread slicer supports multi-level thickness adjustment (0" - 0.9"), making it easy to achieve whether you desire thick toast or thin bread slices.
 The clear scale markings on the surface allow you to easily obtain the desired slice thickness.

 - 【Uniform Cutting】: The blades of the bread loaf slicer are made of food-grade stainless steel, which are sharp and durable.
 The serrated edges enable clean and precise cutting, capable of slicing both crusty sourdough and soft sandwiches evenly and perfectly.
+The design of Metal Guide can prevent the handle from rubbing against the bread, providing you with a better slicing experience.

 Choosing the Right Bread Slicer for Your Sourdough Masterpiece